reworkhow/LPChoose.jl/README.md

 It took 10.922356 seconds (942.22 k allocations: 121.610 MiB)

 The minimum number of selected animals is: 4135
-IDs for identified animals were save in identified_animals.txt.
+IDs for identified animals were saved in identified_animals.txt.

 ---------------------DONE-------------------------